Philip J. Klass: The UFO curse

 No matter how long you live, you will never know any more about UFOs than you know today.
 You will never know any more about what UFOs really are, or where they come from.
 You will never know any more about what the U.S. Government really knows about UFOs than you know today.
 As you lie on your own death-bed you will be as mystified about UFOs as you are today.
 And you will remember this curse.

 Awards

-In addition to the previously mentioned lifetime achievement awards for his aerospace journalism, in 1994 the Committee for Skeptical Inquiry (CSI) presented Klass with its Distinguished Skeptic Award.
+In addition to the previously mentioned lifetime achievement awards for his aerospace journalism, in 1994 the Committee for Skeptical Inquiry (CSI) presented Klass with its Distinguished Skeptic Award "in recognition of his unparalleled contributions to scientific and critical thinking in evaluating claims of extraterrestrial visitations."
 And in April 2011 CSI honored Klass again when, at a meeting of its executive council in Denver, Colorado, Klass was selected for inclusion in CSI's Pantheon of Skeptics, which was created by CSI to remember the legacy of deceased CSI Fellows and their contributions to the cause of scientific skepticism.